matacoder/senior/README.md

 # Troubleshooting in Python
 ## Types of profilers: Static and dynamic profilers

 Serious software development calls for performance optimization.
-When you start optimizing application performance, you can’t escape looking at profilers.
+When you start optimizing application performance, you can't escape looking at profilers.
 Whether monitoring production servers or tracking frequency and duration of method calls, profilers run the gamut

 ### `trace` module